Panthers vs Hurricanes Odds, Spread, and Total

 Panthers vs Hurricanes Betting Trends

-- The total has gone over in eight of Florida's last 10 games.
+- The total has gone OVER in nine of Florida's last 11 games.

-- The total has gone under in four of Carolina's last five games.
+- The total has gone UNDER in four of Carolina's last six games.

-- The total has gone under in four of Carolina's last five games against Florida.
+- The total has gone UNDER in 10 of Carolina's last 15 games against Florida.

 Panthers vs Hurricanes Injury Reports